sola-st/ChangeGuard/README.md

 ### Input format

-The **input** of LExecutorCC is a list of code changes in JSON format.
+The **input** of ChangeGuard is a list of code changes in JSON format.
 The format of a code change is as follows:
 ```json
 {
    "repo": "Project from which the code change originates",